rumabe97/Glucemy-front/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Snippets is an open source application, aiming to provide optimized and reusable code for the users.
+Glucemy is an open source application, aiming to provide optimized and reusable code for the users.

 <p align="right">(<a href="#top">back to top</a>)</p>